Cycle Friendly Employer Award

 This workshop is aimed at staff members who are contemplating active travel.
 It gives you the opportunity to consider and reflect on how cycle commuting could benefit you.
 Using a DVD as its basis the session lasts one hour, and is ideal as a lunchtime workshop and introduction to cycle commuting.

-For more information about the DVD workshop please contact Gary Bell on 0141 229 5358.
+For more information about the DVD workshop please contact Mark on 0141 229 5358.

 Links and advice